ScyThe1289/Companion-For-PUBG-Android/README.md

-# Companion For PUBG
+# Companion For PUBGM
-##### The unofficial PUBG Companion App.
+##### The unofficial PUBGM Companion App.

 ### What is it?
-Companion For PUBG is an unofficial companion Android app for PlayerUnknown's Battlegrounds.
+Companion For PUBGM is an unofficial companion Android app for PlayerUnknown's Battlegrounds Mobile.
 Its community driven to provide players with the latest and most up to date information on maps, items, vehicles and news.